 The alternative – wealth-backed money creation – would enable Albertans to monetize their existing assets without interest obligations.
 Instead of "borrowing" the full value of a home and paying principal and interest for 25 years, a homeowner could verify the property's value, create Alberta Bucks equivalent to a portion of that net value, and use those units to reduce the total cost of acquiring the property or for other transactions, while retaining full use of the property.
 The obligation would simply be to redeem the created units if selling the property, with no interest accumulation (or principal repayment terms) on the created units over time.

-Alberta loses $63 million /daily/ to interest payments on commercial bank debt-issued money.
+Alberta loses $63 million /daily/ to interest payments on debt and commercial bank debt-issued money.
 Analysis reveals that transitioning to wealth-backed money would reduce the effective cost of home ownership by over 40%, eliminate the interest burden that at times forces up to a third of Alberta farms to operate at a loss, and free up over $3 billion annually in provincial debt servicing for productive investment.

 The Mechanics of Broad Money Creation